lmller/lmller.github.io/_posts/2016-12-22-kotlinproperties.md

 With this, the property (that is, the backing field) will not change unless the new value is either `"yellow"` or `"green"`.

-###### "Computed" Properties vs. "Normal" Properties
+###### Read-only Properties vs. "Normal" Properties

 As mentioned above, a backing field will not be generated unless we actually use it (be it directly by referencing `field` or indirectly by using a default accessor).
-For properties that don't have a backing field, I will borrow the term _computed property_ from [Swift][f22c8840], since it's basically the same concept.

-Let's change the example a bit so that it's using a computed property.
+Let's change the example a bit so that it's not using a backing field:

 ```kotlin
 class Banana {